 I will briefly say that I do not agree with dr. Sanbonmatsu’s arguments and will make another blog post countering his arguments.

-- We won’t ever intentionally harm an animal; if we have to, then we will discontinue or postpone our cultivated meat product pursuit
+- We won’t ever intentionally harm an animal; if we have to, then we will discontinue or postpone our cultured meat product pursuit

 - We won’t partner, nor take controlling investments from the traditional animal agriculture industries